altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 As she knee bent the wrong way she slipped off and continued falling.
 She screamed - pain shooting through her - and clipped the wooden fence* ~She saw to her left, something else falling along with her.
-A small mass the size of a coin purse~
+A small mass the size of a coin purse.
-~Her jaw was burning.
+Her jaw was burning.
 Her knee felt like it had a knife in it.
 She couldn't concentrate~
 *She felt at an empty space her jaw was supposed to be*